bzzzzzzzzzzzzz/dkey/README.md

 what’s in the development pipeline?
 - frontend:
-    - main page should be a dashboard, where:
+    - main page to be a dashboard, where:
         - dashboard lets you search through LISTINGs
         - when you click on a LISTING from the dashboard, you’ll be taken to BOB’s page where you’ll able to bid, etc
-    - better UX
+    - UX:
         - make everything more pretty
         - use a framework
         - streamline/simplify the user flow